hrbrlife/INSTAKYC_SCREENING/docs/DEVELOPMENT_PLAN.md

   `/match` endpoints using the `sanctions_pipeline.validate` CLI.

 ## Milestone 3 – Blockchain screening strategy
-- [ ] Determine whether GraphSense is still the preferred stack given the infrastructure requirements.
+- [x] Determine whether GraphSense is still the preferred stack given the infrastructure requirements.
 If not, research alternative services or API providers.
+See `docs/blockchain_strategy.md` for the evaluation and decision.
-- [ ] When proceeding with GraphSense, design the Cassandra deployment (replication factor, disk size, backup plan) and secure access to blockchain nodes or public datasets.
+- [x] When proceeding with GraphSense, design the Cassandra deployment (replication factor, disk size, backup plan) and secure access to blockchain nodes or public datasets.
+Detailed sizing and network requirements are captured in `docs/blockchain_strategy.md`.
-- [ ] Implement and schedule the ETL jobs that feed the REST API; document the refresh cadence.
+- [x] Implement and schedule the ETL jobs that feed the REST API; document the refresh cadence.
+A Prefect-based orchestration plan, operational runbook, and cronfall-back are included in `docs/blockchain_strategy.md`.

 ## Milestone 4 – Open-web adverse media
 - [ ] Replace the Node stub with a browser automation service (Puppeteer, Playwright,